CENTEGIX Blog

 • Self-harm and banging head

 Special education teachers are trained to handle these issues, but many face significant burnout without the right support.
 In the past, many school administrators alleviated teacher burnout by simply hiring additional staff, therefore reducing class sizes and student-to-teacher ratios.
 As the U.S. faces a national teacher shortage, innovative solutions that help teachers feel supported are the next best thing.
 By installing school safety technology featuring wireless panic buttons, teachers can request help with the push of a button and know someone is on the way no matter the scope of the emergency.
+Elopement is one of those emergencies that can be especially dangerous for teachers and students.
+A teacher must leave other students to pursue the fleeing student, who is in danger of being injured in traffic or getting lost.

 An elopement prevention plan may involve multiple staff members.
 The plan aims to prevent a student from leaving the classroom or campus while still responding in a way that provides support and learning opportunities for the student.